benslack19/benslack19.github.io/_projects/professional_projects.md

 ---

-The following are examples of external-facing collateral that I helped produce while in my applications and bioinformatics scientist roles.
-My responsibilities on the projects included developing the full pipeline (examples 1 and 4), producing the tables and figures and developing the content.
-This does not include analysis projects performed internally.
-My data science tools include bash scripts, Python, and R.
+The following are examples of external-facing collateral that I produced through my applications and bioinformatics scientist roles.
+My data science tools include bash scripts, Python, and R to develop pipelines, wrangle data, and create analysis visualizations.
+I author papers, presentations, and posters for these and other projects.

 **Single-Cell Stranded Total RNA Sequencing**